jvishnefske/boost-headers/Readme.md

 Who should not use this repo?
 -----------------------------

-Most boost boost headers are header-only and will work from this repository.
+Most boost libraries are header-only and will work from this repository.
 Since the include/ header folder structure is not currently modified from the boost source release.
 It therefore conta are some libraries which require seperate compiliation of the source code which is not contained in this repository.
 If you need any of these this repository likely will not be useful for you.